corefan/xenko-docs/manual/game-studio/manage-scenes.md

 ## Load and unload scenes in the scene editor

 You can load and unload scenes (with all their child scenes and entities) in the scene editor.
-Unloading scenes is useful if, for example, you want to remove clutter from your editing view, or improve editor performance.
+Unloading scenes in the editor is useful if, for example, you want to remove clutter from your editing view, or improve editor performance.

 The screenshots below show a root scene with child scenes loaded and unloaded.
 The root scene contains entities that all the scenes use, including the [skybox](../graphics/skyboxes.md), [scripts](../scripts/index.md), asteroids, and player character.
 The child scenes are sections of level.